 A recording of the first two webinars can be viewed here.

-The next webinar will be held on 19 May at 14.00 UTC and is titled: Working at heights, cranes and gantries.
-The session will be presented by David Baker, Application Engineering Product Specialist Leader – 3M Fall Protection EMEA.
+The next webinar will be held on 14 July 2022 at 14.00 UTC and is titled: Working at heights – Plant, equipment and vehicle access.
+The session will be presented by Jason Giefer, Application Engineer, 3M Fall Protection.